NativeScript/workshop/docs/chapters/chapter5.md

 ![League Table](images/warmup-league-table.png?raw=true)
 ![Fixtures](images/warmup-fixtures.png?raw=true)

-Your task is to encapsulate the fixture template into a `FixtureComponent` and use it in `CompetitionFixturesComponent` instead of the current fixture teamplate.
+Your task is to encapsulate the fixture template into a `FixtureComponent` and use it in `CompetitionFixturesComponent` instead of the current fixture template.

 <h4 class="exercise-start">
   <b>Exercise</b>: Create FixtureComponent with @Input